thrnz/docker-wireguard-pia/README.md

 A Docker container for using WireGuard with PIA.

 ## Requirements
 * Ideally the host must already support WireGuard.
-Pre 5.6 kernels may need to have the module manually installed.
-If this is not possible, then a userspace implementation can be enabled using the WG_USERSPACE environment variable.
+Pre 5.6 kernels may need to have the module manually installed. `wg-quick` should automatically fall back to a userspace implementation (`wireguard-go`) if the kernel module is missing, however the container may need access to the `/dev/net/tun` device for this to work.
 * An active [PIA](https://www.privateinternetaccess.com) subscription.

 ## Config